 Under construction for almost a year, the space is every bit Dabic's own, right down to the MacIntosh stereo system (Michael's is only the second establishment in North America to be sponsored by the company) to the disappearing flatscreens behind the bar.
 "We gutted it beyond belief.
 Normally you can take things down to the studs," Dabic explained during my visit.
 "But here we took the studs out because they were rusted from water damage."

 Worthy of note for would-be female visitors to Michael's: of the many things to get the renovation treatment, the washrooms take the cake.
 The women's facilities feature what has to be one of the most advanced toilets on the planet.
 Forward cleaning, backward cleaning choices trump the usual I'm-shy-and-I-don't need special cleaning options, don't they?

 And now onto the food - what a perfect transition.

-Dabic enlisted Boris Babic (A1 Autostrada) to head the kitchen while Steve Morsi (Sorrento) focuses on the Italian dishes, hand making their pasta daily.
 Michael's offers USDA prime, corn-fed beef, both wet and dry aged because, as Dabic notes, "the customer should have the right to choose what they want."
 They also serve up plenty of Italian dishes and hand make their pasta daily.